 TEKS with edits Committee Comments (a) General requirements.
-This course is recommended for students in Grades 10-12. (b) Introduction.
+This course is recommended for students in Grades 10-12.
+Made 1⁄2 credit because it only has 5 TEKS Public comment from administrators and teachers expressing need for half credit courses. (b) Introduction.
 (1) CTE instruction provides content aligned with challenging academic standards and relevant technical knowledge and skills for students to further their education and succeed in current or emerging professions.
-(2) The Agriculture, Food & Natural Resources Career Cluster focuses on the production, processing marketing, distribution, financing, and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products/resources.
+(2) The Agriculture, Food & Natural Resources Career Cluster focuses on the production, processing, marketing, distribution, financing, and development of agricultural commodities and resources including food, fiber, wood products, natural resources, horticulture, and other plant and animal products/resources.
 (3) To be prepared for careers in the field of animal science, students need to enhance academic knowledge and skills, acquire knowledge and skills related to animal systems, and develop knowledge and skills regarding career opportunities, entry requirements, and industry expectations.
 To prepare for success, students need opportunities to learn, reinforce, apply, and transfer their knowledge and skills in a variety of settings.
 Suggested animals which may be included in the course of study include, but are not limited to, horses, donkeys, and mules.
 (4) Students are encouraged to participate in extended learning experiences such as career and technical student organizations and other leadership or extracurricular organizations.
 (5) Statements that contain the word "including" reference content that must be mastered, while those containing the phrase "such as" are intended as possible illustrative examples. (c) Knowledge and skills.
-5) (1) The student learns the employability characteristics of a successful employee demonstrates professional standards/employability skills as required by business and industry.
-The student is expected to: (A) identify career development and entrepreneurship opportunities in the field of equine science; (B) demonstrate competencies related to resources, information, interpersonal skills, and systems of operation in equine science; (C) demonstrate knowledge of personal and occupational health and safety practices in the workplace; (D) identify employers' expectations, including appropriate work habits, ethical conduct, and legal responsibilities.
-Removed good citizenship to bre into its own TEKS (E) Demonstrate good citizenship characteristics such as stewardship, advocacy, and community leadership.
-Added to ensure community and leadership involvement
+(5) (1) The student learns the employability characteristics of a successful employee demonstrates professional standards/employability skills as required by business and industry.
+The student is expected to: (A) identify career development and entrepreneurship opportunities in the field of equine science; (B) demonstrate competencies related to resources, information, interpersonal skills, and systems of operation in equine science; (C) demonstrate knowledge of personal and occupational health and safety practices in the workplace; (D) identify employers' expectations, including appropriate work habits, ethical conduct, and legal responsibilities, and good citizenship skills.
+Removed good citizenship to break into its own TEKS